mehdi1514/PGVectorScale-RAG/README.md

+This repo is cloned from https://github.com/daveebbelaar/pgvectorscale-rag-solution.
+The only difference is that in this repo there is an option to use Google's `text-embedding-004` model as the embedding model in place of OpenAI's `text-embedding-3-small` model.

+Some of the code is also commented in `similarity_search.py` file.

 # Building a High-Performance RAG Solution with Pgvectorscale and Python

 This tutorial will guide you through setting up and using `pgvectorscale` with Docker and Python, leveraging OpenAI's powerful `text-embedding-3-small` model for embeddings.
 You'll learn to build a cutting-edge RAG (Retrieval-Augmented Generation) solution, combining advanced retrieval techniques (including hybrid search) with intelligent answer generation based on the retrieved context.
 Perfect for AI engineers looking to enhance their projects with state-of-the-art vector search and generation capabilities with the power of PostgreSQL.